zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 ![Comparison of two screenshots of the Display and Text Size accessibility settings on visionOS.
 One has Increase Focus State disabled, while the other has it enabled.
 Focus is on the "Eyes and Hands" option in the left sidebar.
 The version with the setting enabled has a white outline around the option, while the version without only highlights the background.](/resources/vision-accessibility/increase-focus-state.jpg){: .img-fluid .mx-auto .d-block }
 ###### I'm looking at the "Eyes and Hands" option in the left sidebar

 This option does have the side effect of making some parts of the interface a fair bit uglier.
-The virtual keyboard, for example, does not work well with the focus state highlight at all.
+The virtual keyboard, for example, does not play nice with the focus state highlight at all.

 ![Screenshot of the virtual keyboard with focus on the backspace key.
 The white selection outline gets cut off on the corners of the button.](/resources/vision-accessibility/bad-outline.png){: .img-fluid .mx-auto .d-block }
 ###### See the bad outline on the backspace key